There are two benefits to arrow functions.

 - Shorter syntax

-is picked from the lexical scope (also called static scope).
+=>compared to function expressions. thisis picked from the lexical scope (also called static scope).

 Arrow functions are always anonymous.
 The examples are below: